raja-7-c/raja-7-c.github.io/_pages/about.md

 👨🏻‍💻 I am a Research Engineer at the CNRS, based at the  CerCo in Toulouse, France.

-🔬 I am passionate about Mumltimodal Representation Learning, NeuroAI, and AI/ML for healthcare.
+🔬 I am passionate about Multimodal Representation Learning, NeuroAI, and AI/ML for healthcare.
 Committed to developing technologies that enhance lives.

 📚 I've completed my Master's Thesis from IIT Bombay at the junction of natural language processing (NLP), machine learning (ML), and computational social science.